Ubuntu philosophy: Malawi

 In Malawi, the same philosophy is called "uMunthu" in the local Chewa language.
 According to the Catholic Diocese of Zomba bishop Rt.
 Rev. Fr.
 Thomas Msusa, "The African worldview is about living as one family, belonging to God".
 Msusa noted that in Africa "We say 'I am because we are', or in Chichewa kali kokha nkanyama, tili awiri ntiwanthu (when you are on your own you are as good as an animal of the wild; when there are two of you, you form a community)."

 The philosophy of uMunthu has been passed on through proverbs such as Mwana wa mnzako ngwako yemwe, ukachenjera manja udya naye (your neighbor's child is your own, his/her success is your success too).
 Some notable Malawian uMunthu philosophers and intellectuals who have written about this worldview are Augustine Musopole, Gerard Chigona, Chiwoza Bandawe, Richard Tambulasi, Harvey Kwiyani and Happy Kayuni.
 This includes Malawian philosopher and theologist Harvey Sindima’s treatment of uMunthu as an important African philosophy is highlighted in his 1995 book Africa’s Agenda: The legacy of liberalism and colonialism in the crisis of African values.
-In film, the English translation of the proverb lent its hand to forming the title of Madonna's 2008 documentary, I Am Because We Are, about Malawian orphans.
+In film, the English translation of the proverb is the title of Madonna's 2008 documentary film, I Am Because We Are, about Malawian orphans.